Happy are those who have a place to stand. They are like a tree planted in paradise.

 Click on the link for the Psalm above for the text or listen to Psalm 1:

 The book of psalms opens with a beatitude.
 Happy are those who do not follow the advice of the wicked.
 The first psalm tells us that the wicked will perish and the righteous prosper.
-But you don’t have to have lived in this world for more than two minutes to figure out that it is not always the case.
-And if you’ve read more than two psalms you would know that it wasn’t true when these psalms were written either.
+But if you have lived in this world for more than two minutes you know that it is not always the case.
+And if you’ve read more than two psalms you know that it wasn’t true when these psalms were written either.

 I think it has more to do with the wicked believing they are an end to themselves (they are their own god).
 They do not have a place to put their faith and their hope.
 They do not have a temple or torah or relationship with something bigger than themselves.
 Those who choose the way of righteousness have all of these things; they are able to dwell in a paradise designed to be an oasis for souls.